Biskus/python-cheat-sheet/README.md

 # python-cheat-sheet
-cheat sheet for various command sin python
+cheat sheet for various python-stuff one should remember

+enjoy